discoproject/disco/doc/py/gluster.rst

                 input = files("/data/web_logs/", "2006-07"),
                 map = my_map)

-   This example reads recursively all files that contain the substring ``2006-07``  under the ``/data/web_logs`` directory that should be part of the *inputfs* hierarchy.
+   This example finds recursively all files that contain the substring ``2006-07``  under the ``/data/web_logs`` directory that should be part of the *inputfs* hierarchy.
 Since ``files()`` returns all *K* replicas of each input file, execution of the map function ``my_map``